 AN: And get you new ones.

 LP: I hope, I guess, yeah.
 I don’t really have expectations, I don’t know what’s gonna happen.
 I’ve already got practically another record ready to go.
-I just keep writing songs and I will.
+I just keep writing songs and.
 I hope people like them.
 I don’t think I wanna put any pressure on this record.
 It’s not like: “Oh my god, if they don’t like these songs, what am I gonna do!?”
 You know, I’ll just… write more songs.

 AN: So it’s not like, resting on your laurels, like, I’ve got a hit single, I’m gonna tour for few months and then rest and then think about the future.